abumusasakib/VisionXAI/README.md

    - The final model is created by compiling these layers and inheriting from TensorFlow's Model class.

 3. Training Process:

    - A custom loss function is defined.
    - Early stopping is implemented to prevent overfitting.
-   - The model is compiled with the defined loss function and other unspecified parameters.
    - The training process checks for previously saved weights and loads them if available.

 4. Text Generation: